skytap/well-architected-framework/resiliency/solutions/BRMS/ibmiworkloadmigration.md

 Command Defaults display.

--   Ensure the tape device name or media library device name is correct for the Device prompt.
+-   Ensure the tape device name or media library device name is correct for the Device prompt

--   Ensure \*SAVLIB is specified for the Restore to library prompt.
+-   Ensure \*SAVLIB is specified for the Restore to library prompt

--   Ensure \*SAVASP is specified for the Auxiliary storage pool prompt.
+-   Ensure \*SAVASP is specified for the Auxiliary storage pool prompt

 -   ENSURE \*YES is specified for create parent directories

 If you are recovering to a different system or a different logical partition, you must specify the following:

--   \*ALL for the Data base member option prompt.
+-   \*ALL for the Data base member option prompt

--   \*COMPATIBLE for the Allow object differences prompt.
+-   \*COMPATIBLE for the Allow object differences prompt

--   \*NONE for the System resource management prompt.
+-   \*NONE for the System resource management prompt

-Press \"Enter\" to return to the Select Recovery Items display.
+Press \"Enter\" to return to the Select Recovery Items display

 -   Restore \*SAVSECDTA which will restore user profiles.
 Change QSECOFR password using below command: